-The utility network has an array of analysis and tracing tools to support a large variety of analytic workflows:
+The ArcGIS Utility Network Management extension has an array of analysis and tracing tools to support a large variety of analytic workflows:

 - Perform inspection of the network in the aftermath of an event such as a severe storm.

 - Determine the number of customers with access to your resource.
-For example, you can create a load summary report to present the number of customers being fed by specific circuit in an electric network.
+For example, you can create a load summary report to present the number of customers being supplied by a specific circuit in an electric network.